List of coffee drinks: Coffee with condensed milk

 Café bombón was made popular in Valencia, Spain, and spread gradually to the rest of the country.
 It might have been re-created and modified to suit European tastebuds as in many parts of Asia such as Malaysia, Thailand, Vietnam and Singapore.
-The same recipe for coffee which is called Kopi Susu Panas (Malaysia) or Gafeh Rorn [lit: hot coffee] (Thailand) has already been around for decades and is very popular in mamak stalls and kopitiams in Malaysia.
-A café bombón, however, uses espresso served with sweetened condensed milk in a 1:1 ratio whereas the Asian version uses ground coffee and sweetened condensed milk at the same ratio.
-On the Canary Islands a variety named café proprio or largo condensada is served using the same amount of condensed milk but a "café largo" or espresso lungo.
+The same recipe for coffee which is called Kopi Susu Panas (Malaysia), or Gafeh Rorn [lit: hot coffee] (Thailand) has already been around for decades and is very popular in mamak stalls and kopitiams in Malaysia.
+The iced version is known as cà phê đá in Vietnam.
+A café bombón, however, uses espresso served with sweetened condensed milk in a 1:1 ratio whereas the Asian version uses ground coffee and sweetened condensed milk at different ratios.
+On the Canary Islands a variety named café proprio or largo condensada is served using the same amount of condensed milk but with "café largo" or espresso lungo.
 For café bombón, the condensed milk is added to the espresso.
 For visual effect, a glass is used, and the condensed milk is added slowly to sink underneath the coffee and create two separate bands of contrasting colour – though these layers are customarily stirred together before consumption.
 Some establishments merely serve an espresso with a sachet of condensed milk for patrons to make themselves.